muwenyan521/batch-virus/README.md

 All contributions and pull requests are welcome.
 Help us make this project better and more educational.

+Some content of this repository comes from [SparkScratch-P/batch-virus]https://github.com/SparkScratch-P/batch-virus/ thank you for their contribution.

 ---

 ## 💖 Thank You